-Timestep (Simultaneity)
+Lexical Chord Times step (Simulta aneity)

-Lexical Chord 1 2 3 4 5
+1 2 3 4 5

-P 0.2 0.1 $0.7 \\ 0.1 \\ 0.2$ 0.5 0
+Р 0.2 0.1 0.7 0.5 0

 Q 0.5 0.1 0.1 0.5 0.1

-${ m R}$ 0.3 0.8 0.2 0 0.9
+R 0.3 0.8 0.2 0 0.9

 Markov models are often used to capture statistical properties of a state sequence over time.
 We want to be able to predict future occurrences of a state by the presence of sequences of previous states.
 In our harmonic approach, we have chosen lexical chords as the states of the model.
 For an n^{th} -order model, a $24^n x 24$ matrix is constructed, with the 24^n rows representing the previous state space, and the 24 columns representing the current state space.

-An (n+1) sized window slides over the sequence of lexical chord distributions and Markov chains are extracted from that window.
-The count of each chain is added to the matrix, where the cross of the first n states is the previous state, and the $(n+1)^{th}$ state is the current state.
+An (n + 1)sized window slides over the sequence of lexical chord distributions and Markov chains are extracted from that window.
+The count of each chain is added to the matrix, where the cross of the first n states is the previous state, and the $(n + 1)^{th}$ state is the current state.
 Finally, when the entire observable sequence has been counted, each row of the matrix is individually summed and the elements of each row normalized by the sum total for that row.

 One problem is that Markov modeling only works on 1-dimensional sequences of observable states, while our harmonic description is a sequence of 24-point probability distributions.
-Our solution is to assume independence between points in each distribution at each timestep, so that an exhaustive number of independent, onedimensional paths through the sequence may be traced.
-(This exhaustive paths approach is abstractly similar to one suggested by Doraisamy and Rüger [10].)
+Our solution is to assume independence between points in each distribution at each timestep, so that an exhaustive number of independent, one-dimensional paths through the sequence may be traced.
+(This exhaustive paths approach is abstractly similar to one suggested by Doraisamy and Rüger (2001).)
 Each path, thus constructed, is not counted as a full observation.
 Instead, observations are proportional; the degree to which each path is observed is a function of the amount by which all elements of the path are present.
 Since independence between neighboring simultaneities was assumed, this becomes the product of the values of each state which comprises the path.
 For example, suppose we construct a 2^{nd} -order model from the sequence of distributions, above.
-Then one of the many observed state sequences we would see in timesteps 1 to 3 is "QRR".
+Then one of the many observed state sequences we would see in timesteps 1 to 3 is "ORR."
 The count of this observation is 0.08 = (0.5 0.8 0.2).

-7. SCORING FUNCTION
+7. Scoring function

 Our goal is to produce a ranked list for a query across the collection.
 We wish to rank those pieces of music at the top which are most similar to the query, and those pieces at the bottom which are least similar.
 This is the task of the scoring function.
 We have chosen as this function the Kullback-Liebler (KL) divergence, a measure of how different two distributions are, over the same event space.
 The divergence is always zero if two distributions are exactly the same, or a positive value if the distributions differ.
 We denote the KL divergence between query model q and music document model d as D(q||d).
-"The KL divergence between [q] and [d] is the average number of bits that are wasted by encoding events from a distribution [q] with a code based on the not-quite-right distribution [d]" [22].
+"The KL divergence between [q] and [d] is the average number of bits that are wasted by encoding events from a distribution [d]" (Manning & Schütze, 2001).